denoland/vscode_deno/README.md

 ## Usage

-1. Download and enable extension from [vscode market](https://marketplace.visualstudio.com/items?itemName=axetroy.vscode-deno)
+1. Download and enable extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=axetroy.vscode-deno)

-2. Enable Deno for your project
+2. Enable Deno for your project:

-create a file `.vscode/settings.json` in your project folder
+Create a file `.vscode/settings.json` in your project folder:

 ```json5
 // .vscode/settings.json